scperkins/EJEHardenberg.github.io/public/tech-blog/googlebot-heisenbug.md

 Soon enough we saw the tell-tale logs come through, but they didn't make any sense.
-Our tester had taken no action, and hadn't done anything that would have caused any response the page.
+Our tester had taken no action, and hadn't done anything that would have caused any response from the page.
 So, I took the next logical step: something automated was going on.

 I checked the cron logs for anything suspicious, then moved to triggering the jobs